The Love Bug: "Herbie"

 Before the film entered production, the titular car was not specified as a Volkswagen Beetle, and Disney set up a casting call for a dozen cars to audition.
 In the lineup, there were a few Toyotas, a TVR, a handful of Volvos, an MG and a pearl white Volkswagen Beetle.
 The Volkswagen Beetle was chosen as it was the only one that elicited the crew to reach out and pet it.

 The Volkswagen brand name, logo or shield does not feature anywhere in the film, as the automaker did not permit Disney to use the name.
 The only logos can be briefly seen in at least two places, however.
 The first instance is on the brake pedals during the first scene where Herbie takes control with Jim inside (on the freeway when Herbie runs into Thorndyke's Rolls-Royce), and it is shown in all the future scenes when Jim is braking.
 The second instance is on the ignition key, when Jim tries to shut down the braking Herbie.
-The later sequels produced, however, do promote the Volkswagen name (as sales of the Beetle were down when the sequels were produced).
+The subsequent films, however, do promote the Volkswagen name (as sales of the Beetle were down when the sequels were produced).
 The VW "Wolfsburg" castle emblem on the steering wheel hub is also seen throughout the car's interior shots.
-Within the script, the car was only ever referred to as "Herbie", "the small car" or "the Bug"—the latter, although a common nickname for the Beetle, was not trademarked by Volkswagen at the time of filming.
+Within the script, the car was only ever referred to as "Herbie", "the little car" or "the Bug"—the latter, although a common nickname for the Beetle, was not trademarked by Volkswagen at the time of filming.
+Volkswagen was nervous of many of the scenes that showed Herbie apparently falling apart or malfunctioning - and thus carefully scrutinized the script of the film ensuring that it did not show the car in a negative light - allegedly sending teams of lawyers to the Disney studios on a regular basis to oversee the production.